 As we have mentioned, weather protection is at the core of what makes a masonry paint what it is.
 The problem is, this is an area of much misinformation when it comes to modern masonry paints.

 There are numerous terms that are used to describe weather protection, including water repellent, waterproof, water resistant & weatherproof.
-The term waterproof refers to something that completely prevents moisture entering the surface.
+The term waterproof refers to something that almost completely prevents moisture entering the surface.
 The reality is however, the vast majority of masonry paints, especially cheap masonry paints are not waterproof.
-This is why they are often referred to as water resistant or weatherproof, or even in some cases as waterproof when they are not fully waterproof
+This is why they are often referred to as water resistant or weatherproof, or even in some cases as waterproof when they are not fully waterproof.

 2. BREATHABILITY